Plan for Chaos: Plot

 Johnny and Freda soon establish that there is dissent in the base, with several factions all wanting different outcomes.
-Many of the doubles are unhappy with their isolation, and want the freedom of the outside world - some have gone so far as to create lives for themselves while off-base, and a few have refused to return at the end of assignments.
+Many of the doubles are unhappy with their isolation, and want the freedom of the outside world - some have created lives for themselves while off-base, and a few have gone so far as to refuse to return at the end of assignments.
 These are the double women being eliminated by hit squads.
-There is also conflict between base security, the scientific wing and Martha's personal guard.
-Freda discovers underlying resentment between the male and female doubles, with occasional skirmishes between the two genders slowly escalating.
-Stimulated by Johnny & Freda's arrival this culminates in a three-way coup which mortally wounds Martha and allows Johnny and Freda (now impersonating Martha) to escape in a flying saucer, along with Martha's security detail and personal doctor.
+There is also conflict between base security, the science wing and Marta's personal guard.
+Freda discovers underlying resentment between the male and female doubles, with occasional skirmishes between the two groups slowly escalating.
+Exacerbated by Johnny & Freda's arrival this culminates in a three-way coup which mortally wounds Marta and allows Johnny and Freda (now impersonating Marta) to escape in a flying saucer, along with Marta's security detail and personal doctor.
 Upon landing at an outpost they are ambushed by Australian armed forces and several doubles are killed, as well as the doctor.
 The flying saucer proves impervious to small arms fire and escapes with the remainder of the doubles.
 Johnny and Freda are interrogated by the Australians who learn little as neither Johnny or Freda know the base's location, and the doctor - who did - was killed.
 Johnny muses that little has changed as the base still exists, as does the technology for cloning, and he can still expect a "plan for chaos" at some point in the future.